foulhowell/etch-a-sketch/README.md

 # etch-a-sketch
-a browser etch-a-sketch for The Odin Project.
+A browser etch-a-sketch for The Odin Project.
+Meant to showcase ability to manipulate DOM with JS.